Market Sentiment in Index Trading

 Interest Rates determine the amount of credit available to people for doing business and the cost of this credit.
 Those countries with interest rate of 1% mean that it is very cheap to get credit in these countries and in general people can borrow more money, because it's cheap to borrow & these people can then do more business as they have more capital.
 If on the other hand a country has an interest rate of 10% will mean that credit isn't readily available to people to do business with & therefore people have less money to do business.

-For this reason those countries with low interest rates mean that the market sentiment when trading the stock index of these countries will be positive as this low interest rate policy encourage economic growth.
+For this explanation those countries with low interest rates mean that the market sentiment when trading the of these countries will be positive as this low interest rate policy encourage economic growth.

-Therefore the market sentiment for countries with low interest rates will mean the long market sentiment for these economies will be bullish.
+Therefore the market sentiment for countries that have low interest rates levels will mean that the long term sentiment for these economies will be bullish.

 However, a country with a good economic outlook and high interest rate policy will still have a bullish market sentiment.
-The low interest rate policy is just a factor among many other factors that influence market sentiment.
+The low interest rate monetary policy is just one factor among many other factors which influence market sentiment.

 Inflation Policy

 The monetary policy of any economy will also be formulated to control inflation.
-The optimum inflation level is between 2% to 5%.
+The optimum ideal inflation level is between 2 % to 5 %.

 Between 2% & 5% - meaning the price are high enough to sustain economic growth & at same time these prices are not too expensive to make the goods and services unaffordable to the consumers.

-This is the reason why the long term market sentiment will be determined by the inflation control policy.
+This is the reason/explanation why the long-term market sentiment will be determined by the inflation control policy.

 As a stocks trader you may not be aware of a country's monetary policy, but these policies are the main factors that determine the long term market sentiments of a particular index.